-"officer of the Legislative Assembly" means the Speaker of the Legislative Assembly, the Clerk of the Legislative Assembly, the Chief Electoral Officer, the Information and Privacy Adjudicator appointed under The Freedom of Information and Protection of Privacy Act, the Ombudsman, the Children's Advocate, the Auditor General, the registrar appointed under The Lobbyists Registration Act, and the commissioner appointed under The Legislative Assembly and Executive Council Conflict of Interest Act. (« fonctionnaire de l'Assemblée législative »)
+"officer of the Legislative Assembly" means the Speaker of the Legislative Assembly, the Clerk of the Legislative Assembly, the Chief Electoral Officer, the Information and Privacy Adjudicator appointed under The Freedom of Information and Protection of Privacy Act, the Ombudsman, the Advocate for Children and Youth, the Auditor General, the registrar appointed under The Lobbyists Registration Act, and the commissioner appointed under The Legislative Assembly and Executive Council Conflict of Interest Act. (« fonctionnaire de l'Assemblée législative »)

 "publication" means a document that is